ArduPilot/ardupilot_wiki/dev/source/docs/ros-rviz.rst

 Sending Position Targets
 ------------------------

-- Allow ROS to send velocity targets to ArduPilot via mavros by logging onto the Companion Computer running ROS and modify mavros's node.launch file with your favourite editor (like gedit shown below)
+- To allow ROS to send position targets to ArduPilot via mavros, log onto the Companion Computer running ROS and modify mavros's node.launch file with your favourite editor (like gedit shown below)

 ::

-    roscd mavros
-    cd launch
+    roscd mavros   <-- this assumes mavros has been installed with rosdep cd launch
     sudo gedit node.launch